Enhanced diHiggs signal from hidden scalar QCD at leading-order scale-symmetry limit: Scale-Invariant Hidden-Scalar QCD in the LOSS limit

 which has the solutions:

-Not surprisingly, we find a flat direction along the $\eta$ axis, where the vacuum expectation value of the $\chi$ field generates the nonzero vacuum expectation value of the Higgs field $H$, simultaneously triggering the spontaneous breaking of the EW symmetry as well as the scale symmetry.
-Around the vacuum, we may find out the physical spectra for scalars.
-To examine that, let us take the unitary gauge for the EW gauges, so that we can easily expand the potential by $\chi \to \eta + \chi $ and $H \to \frac{1}{\sqrt{2}}(0 , v+h)^T$.
-After the spontaneous symmetry breaking, the linear terms vanish as it must be protected by the stationary condition.
-The quadratic terms are:
+Not surprisingly, the potential has a flat direction along both the $\eta$ and $v$ axes, where the vacuum expectation value of $\chi$ ($\eta$) generates the nonzero vacuum expectation value of the Higgs field $H$.
+In other words, we spontaneously break the EW symmetry as well as the scale symmetry simultaneously, just like what we have analyzed about the breaking structure in the underlying hidden scalar QCD in the previous arguments.

+Around the flat direction, we may find the physical spectra for scalars.
+To examine that, let us take the unitary gauge for the EW gauges, so that we can easily expand the potential by shifting fields like $\chi \to \eta + \chi $ and $H \to \frac{1}{\sqrt{2}}(0 , v+h)^T$, to get the mass terms:

 with $m_h^2 =2\lambda_{H} v^2$ and $m_{\chi} ^2 =2\lambda_{H \chi} v^2$.
 The last term reflects the mixing between $H$ and $\chi$.
-Actually, the determinant of this mixing matrix turns out to be zero, implying that a physical massless scalar boson, a massless dilaton $\chi$ appears, as the Nambu-Goldstone boson for the spontaneous-breaking {of} scale-invariance\cite{4+}, which is also known as {\it scalon} {in some literature}\cite{5}.
-But we must note that actually the scale symmetry is merely an approximation and is assumed to be explicitly broken by the quantum corrections, which eventually produce a massive pseudo Nambu-Goldstone boson in the physical world, just like pions.
-As will be clarified later, a possible inclusion of the {nonperturbative-explicit} {scale-symmetry} breaking effect into this {\it toy model} will allow us to have a heavy enough massive composite``dilaton''.
+Actually, the determinant of this mixing matrix turns out to be zero, implying that a physical massless scalar boson.
+Thus a massless dilaton appears as the Nambu-Goldstone boson for the spontaneous-breaking {of} scale-invariance, known as {\it scalon}~\cite{Gildener:1976ih}.
+But we must note that actually the scale symmetry is merely an approximation and is assumed to be explicitly broken by the quantum corrections, which eventually produce a massive pseudo Nambu-Goldstone boson, just like pions in the ordinary QCD.
+As will be clarified later, a possible inclusion of the nonperturbative-explicit scale-symmetry breaking effect into this {\it toy model} will allow us to have a heavy enough massive composite dilaton.